meadhbh-oneill/smoothic/README.md

 summary(fit)
 ```

-Further information and examples of implementation (including plotting of the coefficient paths) are available in the function documentation and vignettes.
+Further information and examples of implementation (including plotting of the coefficient paths - `vignette("sgnd-boston")`) are available in the function documentation and vignettes.